kytos/kytos/docs/developer/creating_a_napp.rst

   SUCCESS: NApp <username>/my_first_napp uploaded.

-If your NApp do not have a openapi.yml, the command executed will display the message:
+If your NApp does not have a openapi.yml, the command executed will display the message:
 `Do you have REST endpoints and wish to create an API skeleton in openapi.yml?
 (Y/n)`.
 In this case if you input `y`, `Y` or `Enter` the file will be created, otherwise the compacted NApp will be uploaded without this file.
 Do not